DANCEcollaborative/bazaar/README.md

       - Also, multiple Bazaar agents can automatically and simultaneously use a single LightSide model that is listening on a particular port.
 - Notes:
   - LightSide annotations can be used simultaneously with dictionary-based annotations.
   - An agent may include multiple LightSide annotators.
+An example of this within **DCSSLightSideAgent** is `DCSSLightSideAgent/src/basilica2/myagent/listeners/AnotherAnnotator.java`.
+This example is essentially a duplicate of `LightSideMesssageAnnotator` with its own properties file (to specify a different LightSide model and port), although additional updates are possible.
     - LightSide annotators running different models must run on different machines and/or ports.
   - LightSide models do not retain state from invocation to invocation.
   - Multiple agents may use a single LightSide model simultaneously.